Dagmawe/Senior_Project_CRS_App/README.md

-# CRS-App - Senior Design Project
+# CRS-App (React Native) - Senior Design Project

-# Mission: Mobile App to educate farmers in Guetelamala on how to utlize their land and crops (resource page, weather page, SMS texting, FQA, etc)
+Mission: Mobile App to educate farmers in Guatemala on how to utilize their land and crops (resource page, weather page, SMS texting, FQA, etc)

+*Will need Expo Go to run application

 **Resources and Materials**